TheSandDog/Decalang/README.md

-# HTLANG
+# DECALANG
-🌍 Htlang is a brand new interpreted programming language (currently in heavy developement) 🌍
+🌍 Decalang is a brand new interpreted programming language (currently in heavy developement) 🌍